WHY HIATAL HERNIA NEEDS TO BE REPAIRED?

 COST OF A HIATAL HERNIA REPAIR DURING WEIGHT LOSS SURGERY

 The cost of surgery for a hiatal hernia in the United States varies depending on the surgeon, your location, and the type of insurance you have.
-The uninsured cost of the procedure is typically about $5,000 in the United States.
+The uninsured cost of the procedure varies typically around $10,000 to $20,000 USD in the United States.
 However, additional costs may arise during the recovery process if you have complications.

-With Dr. Zavalza and Dr. Hernandez, the fee is $300 USD (in addition to the weight loss surgery package cost).
+With Dr. Hernandez the fee is (in addition to the weight loss surgery package cost):

 HEALTH HISTORY QUESTIONNAIRE